conda/conda-dot-org/CONTRIBUTING.md

 npm run start
 ```

 That's it!
-Every time you make edits, the website will dynamically reload showing your
+Every time you make edits, the website will dynamically reload, showing your
 new updates/additions.
-See something that does not quite look right or is not showing
+See something that doesn't quite look right or is not showing
 up how you expect?
 Be sure to check the error log at the terminal for any information
 that can help you.